cameron-rezek/hoopstack/NBA-Instructions/hoopstack-progress.md

 8. **Box score V3 migration not applied (2026-03-02):** The code was updated to use V3 endpoints (`person_id`, V3 column names) but the migration script `scripts/migrate_box_scores_v3.sql` was never run on the database.
 Tables still had V2 schema (`player_id`).
 Every box score insert failed with `column "person_id" does not exist`.
 Fixed by running the migration script.
 Moot now since box scores are dropped from scope.
 9. **V3 VARCHAR too short (2026-03-02):** After running the V3 migration, `name_i VARCHAR(20)` was too short for some player names.
 Widened `name_i` and `minutes` to `VARCHAR(50)` and `jersey_num`/`position` to `VARCHAR(20)` across all box score tables.
 Again moot since box scores are dropped.
 10. **Box scores dropped from scope (2026-03-02):** Per-game box scores require 3 API calls per game, causing the NBA API to throttle after ~200 games. `player_game_logs` and `team_game_logs` (loaded via the season tier with no throttling issues) already contain per-game traditional stats and are sufficient for the analytics layer.
+11. **Box scores commented out in run_backfill.py (2026-03-02):** The `ingest_box_scores_for_season()` call in `run_game_tier()` was commented out so the game tier only runs shots + PBP.
+Without this, the backfill would waste hours on doomed box score API calls.
+12. **Sustained API throttling during 2025-26 (2026-03-02):** After ~500 shot chart calls for 2025-26, the NBA API throttled hard enough that even 5-minute cooldowns didn't help.
+Multiple restarts over 4+ hours failed. `REQUEST_DELAY` bumped from 3.0s to 5.0s and the backfill was run overnight when API load was lower.
+Completed cleanly the next morning.
+13. **Stale checkpoint cleanup (2026-03-02):** Ran the checkpoint cleanup script before resuming the backfill.
+Removed 460 stale PBP checkpoints (from earlier runs where games were checkpointed despite API errors).
+4,659 valid checkpoints remained.

 ### Updated raw.play_by_play Schema (V3)
 The table was dropped and recreated with these columns (different from V2):